SDVentures/Contour/README.md

 ### Connection

-Configuration can be set in .config file, declaring the ‘endpoints’ section inside the ‘serviceBus’ group:
+Configuration can be set in .config file, declaring the 'endpoints' section inside the 'serviceBus' group:

 ```xml
 <sectionGroup name="serviceBus">